jordonkane/grovewind-books/README.md

 ## Screenshots
 ![ss0](https://github.com/jordonkane/grovewind-books/assets/55868384/68a96daf-9175-4542-81fe-ec7ac14a7bdc)
 ## Description
-- A simple bookstore website using JSP, Servlet, and Hibernate
+- A simple bookstore website using JSP, JDBC, Servlet, and Hibernate
+- I created this project with guidance from a Udemy instructor by the name of Nam Ha Minh.
 ### Technology used
 - Java, Servlet, JSP, Hibernate, JUnit
 - HTML, CSS